 Our extensive coverage of horror-fueled content doesn’t end here, though, as you’re soon to find out.
 For more frights, be sure to check out our Poppy Playtime characters, FNAF characters, Dead by Daylight killers, and Dead by Daylight characters guides.

-So grab the nearest pillow and turn off the lights, as we dive into the best horror games on Switch and mobile, along with a selection of the best free horror games on mobile.
+So grab the nearest pillow and turn off the lights, as we dive into the best horror games.

 Luigi’s Mansion 3